JanSuchanek/test-favi-api/README.md

   - composer test
   - or: ./vendor/bin/phpunit -c phpunit.dist.xml

+Quality checks
+- Run the full quality check (static analysis, tests, style):
+  - composer run check
+- Run PHPStan only:
+  - composer run stan
+- Run PHPCS (style linter) using project config:
+  - composer run phpcs
+- Auto-fix style issues with PHP CS Fixer:
+  - composer run cs-fix

+Test outputs
+- PHPUnit can emit JUnit XML and a text log for CI/debugging.
+Example:
+  - vendor/bin/phpunit --log-junit test-results.xml | tee phpunit-output.txt
+- These artifacts are generated locally and should not be committed.
+They are ignored by `.gitignore` in this repo.

 Notes
 - The project uses API Platform for resources and OpenAPI generation (`/api` browsable docs).
 - Database default in tests is SQLite `var/data.db`.